This page contains affiliate links. Please read our disclosure for more info.

 Star Tours is a flight motion simulator journey through space with 3D effects.
 It’s the same as the Hollywood Studios ride in Florida.

-There are multiple storylines so every time you ride it, it could be different.
+There are multiple storylines so every time you ride it, it could be different (but quality varies).

 Simon loves this one, but it aggravates my motion sickness.